dart-lang/language/working/augmentations/feature-specification.md

     *Here, `Y` in the augmentation inherits `extends X` from the introductory declaration.*

-### Augmenting function and constructor signatures
+### Function and constructor signature matching

-[signature matching]: #augmenting-function-and-constructor-signatures
+[signature matching]: #function-and-constructor-signature-matching

 When augmenting a function (top level, static method, instance method, etc.) or constructor (generative, factory, etc.) the parameter lists must be the same in